raspberrycoulis/remove-bloat/README.md

 7. Penguines Puzzle (penguinspuzzle)
 8. Java (oracle-java8-jdk openjdk-7-jre oracle-java7-jdk openjdk-8-jre)

-The script will then `autoremove`, `autoclean` and then `update1 the aptitude pacakges on the Pi itself.
+The script will then `autoremove`, `autoclean` and then `update` the aptitude pacakges on the Pi itself.

 ## Installation